ucnl/diy.github.io/projects/disk_hydrophone/README.md

 Note that there is a gap between the disc and the edge of the outer cable insulation.
 If this is not done, the cable will stick out too much and after pouring it will remain sticking out, which will lead to the fact that there will be places where water can get inside the device bypassing the polyurethane casing or cable insulation.

 After soldering, the remaining flux must be washed off.
 Ethyl or isopropyl alcohol can be used.
 No other solutions (cologne, vodka, moonshine, gasoline, kerosene, etc.) can be used.
-We rub with a cotton swab on both sides.
+Rub with a cotton swab on both sides.

 | ![assembling_step](35.jpeg) |
 | :---: |
 | fig. 12 - Flux cleaning |

-Next, we take a multimeter and put it into resistance measurement mode.
+Next, take a multimeter and put it into resistance measurement mode.
 Make sure that there is no short circuit between the core and the cable shield.
 If there is, look for and eliminate the short circuit.

 Now we can try on the future hydrophone in the mold.